mebjas/mebjas.github.io/_posts/2022-11-12-how-to-read-an-image-file-in-c++-in-android-ndk.md

 Many apps have requirements to read files from disk.
 For reading image files, the usual approach is to read files using Java APIs that are available in Android SDK or use higher level abstractions like MediaStore APIs.
 I won't cover reading different file formats in Java layer in this article.

 Sometimes, there maybe need to process the image files in native layer (C++).
-In such cases the usual approach (i.e. available on Internet) is to
+In such cases the usual approach is to

 -   Load the image as a [Bitmap](https://developer.android.com/reference/android/graphics/Bitmap).
 -   Marshall it to the native layer with JNI.
 -   Do read / write operations in the native layer.

-Under certain circumstances you may want to read the image directly in the native layer.
+However, under certain circumstances you may want to read the image directly in the native layer.
 If you have such circumstances - this article is for you!

 > FYI, When I say "native layer" or "native code" it means in C++ code.
 I may use
 > these terms interchangeably in the article.

-In this article I'll cover how to read an image file in C++ with NDK and JNI.
-Note that **the approach can in general be used to load any file in native layer**.
+Also, while the article is primarily about reading image files in C++ - the concepts can easily be extrapolated to **reading any file format in native layer in Android**.

+---

-While I share more around reading images in the native layer, there is another elephant in the room which needs to be addressed.
+Before getting started with steps and code examples, there is yet another elephant in the room that needs to be addressed.

 > Why read the image in native layer to begin with?